On Mitigating the Utility-Loss in Differentially Private Learning: A new Perspective by a Geometrically Inspired Kernel Approach: Experiments

 The Freiburg groceries dataset is revisited to study the KAHM based differentially private classifiers.
 The $8192-$dimensional feature vectors, extracted as stated in Section~\ref{sec_grocery_dataset}, are considered to study both differentially private classifier (Definition~\ref{def_diff_priv_KAHM_classifier_ref}) and differentially private classifier based on fabricated data (Definition~\ref{def_diff_priv_KAHM_classifier}) for different values of privacy-loss bound $\epsilon$ and subspace dimension $n$ while keeping the number of layers $L = 5$ and number of branches $S$ as given in (\ref{eq_190220231832}).

-The experimental results, as reported in Table~\ref{table_results_grocery_privacy}, are illustrated in Fig.~\ref{results_experiments_grocery_1} via plotting the \% reduction in both accuracy and $mis$ values due to the use of fabricated data.
-It is observed from Fig.~\ref{results_experiments_grocery_1} that the use of fabricated data leads to considerable a decrease in $mis$ value, however, without much reduction in accuracy.
+The experimental results are reported in Table~\ref{table_results_grocery_privacy}.
+The averaged $msi$ decreases from 0.29917 to 0.17772 together with the loss of averaged accuracy from 0.8702 to 0.8568.
+Fig.~\ref{results_experiments_grocery_1} illustrates the results via plotting the \% reduction in both accuracy and $mis$ values due to the use of fabricated data.
+It is observed from Fig.~\ref{results_experiments_grocery_1} that the use of fabricated data leads to a considerable reduction in $mis$ value with relatively much smaller loss of accuracy.
 This is demonstrated through an example in Fig.~\ref{fig_results_msi_grocery} where the histograms of distances of training and test points from the affine hull of training samples (in Fig.~\ref{results_experiments_grocery_2}) and from the affine hull of fabricated samples (in Fig.~\ref{results_experiments_grocery_3}) are plotted.
-As the result of using fabricated data, the $msi$ value can be reduced considerably from 0.51320 to 0.12286 together with smaller loss of accuracy from 0.8880 to 0.8615.
+As the result of using fabricated data in this example, the $msi$ reduces from 0.51320 to 0.12286 together with relatively smaller loss of accuracy from 0.8880 to 0.8615.